Azure/azure-sdk-for-net/sdk/servicebus/Azure.Messaging.ServiceBus/TROUBLESHOOTING.md

 - If applicable, verify the proxy configuration.
 For details, see: [Configuring the transport][TransportSample].

-- For more information about troubleshooting network connectivity, see: [Service Bus troubleshooting][TroubleshootingGuide].
+- For more information about troubleshooting network connectivity, see: [Troubleshooting guide for Azure Service Bus][TroubleshootingGuide].

 ### SSL handshake failures